Everglades: Invasive species

 Melaleuca is a tree that has caused significant damage to the Everglades ecosystem.
-According to Florida Fish and Conservation Wildlife Commission (2025) the Melaleuca is an evergreen tree that can grow to over 65ft in height, its features include brown or peppery white bark, lanceolate leaves, cream white or pink flowers.
-It’s estimated to inhabit 400 thousand acers in South Florida and originally from New Guinea and Australia.
-The Florida Fish and Conservation Wildlife Commission (2025) also states that species has displacing native of South Florida including its vegetation in wetland and upland environments, this tree grows quickly 3-6ft per year and form dense stands that cause displacement for the native vegetation, they form a sort of forest in area that would have been tree less sawgrass marches disturbing water flow and causing a fire hazard as leaves are also a due to oils that reside within them.
+According to Florida Fish and Conservation Wildlife Commission (2025) the Melaleuca is an evergreen tree that can grow to over 65 ft in height, its features include brown or peppery white bark, lanceolate leaves, cream white or pink flowers.
+It's estimated to inhabit 400,000 acre in South Florida and originally from New Guinea and Australia.
+The Florida Fish and Conservation Wildlife Commission (2025) also states that species has displacing native of South Florida including its vegetation in wetland and upland environments, this tree grows quickly 3–6 ft per year and form dense stands that cause displacement for the native vegetation, they form a sort of forest in area that would have been tree less sawgrass marches disturbing water flow and causing a fire hazard as leaves are also a due to oils that reside within them.

 Many pets have escaped or been released into the Everglades from the surrounding urban areas.
 Some find the conditions quite favorable and have established self-sustaining populations, competing for food and space with native animals.
 Many tropical fish have been released, but blue tilapias (Oreochromis aureus) cause damage to shallow waterways by creating large nests and consuming aquatic plants that protect native young fish.